Pavannnnnnn/devara-lyrics/README.md

-# devara-lyrics using html, css
+# poster-lyrics using html, css